-Possibility one is that the flat entrance door is a thirty minute fire door, has an effective self-closing device and effective cold-smoke seals.
+Possibility one is that the flat entrance door is a thirty-minute fire door, and has an effective self-closing device and effective cold-smoke seals.
 So the resident in our scenario leaves and the door closes behind him containing the fire.
-The fire service arrive and deal with the fire.
-Residents of other flats can safely stay-put because the intended fire strategy has worked.
+The fire service arrives and deals with the fire.
+Residents of other flats can safely stay put because the intended fire strategy has worked.
 It’s called ‘fire separation’ or ‘fire compartmentation’.

 However, the reality is different… possibly one has only a 43% chance!
 There’s a 57% chance that possibility two will be ‘what happens next’.

 Possibility two is that the flat entrance door will fail to self-close.
-The door will remain open because its bottom edge will stick on the carpet, or rug, or door-mat or the door’s latch will fail to engage in the keep causing the door to remain ajar.
-The cold-smoke seals will fail to restrict passage of smoke because they haven’t been fitted correctly.
+The door will remain open because its bottom edge will stick on the carpet or rug, or the door mat or the door’s latch will fail to engage in the keep causing the door to remain ajar.
+The cold-smoke seals will fail to restrict the passage of smoke because they haven’t been fitted correctly.

 Fire and smoke will quickly spread through the common area to reach other flats, the entrance doors of these other flats will fail to restrict the passage of smoke because the cold-smoke seals are ineffective due to incorrect installation.
 Other residents will be forced to escape via the single staircase which of course by now is filled with thick black smoke.

 Lives will be placed at risk.
 Unnecessarily.
 Because the fire door didn’t work.